 Unit Purchase Option.
 The Company, in connection with the Offering, entered into a Unit Purchase Option Agreement, dated as of August 31, 2015 (the "Unit Purchase Option"), pursuant to which the Company granted the Underwriter the right to purchase from the Company up to a number of Units equal to 5% of the Units sold in the Offering (or up to 83,333 Units) or the component securities of such Units at an exercise price equal to 125% of the public offering price of the Units in the Offering, or \$11.25 per Unit.
-The Unit Purchase Option expires on August 25, 2018.
+The Unit Purchase Option was terminated in May 2016 in exchange for 135,995 shares of common stock.